mhweiner/hoare/README.md

 One of my biggest sources of inspiration is [Rethinking Unit Test Assertions](https://medium.com/javascript-scene/rethinking-unit-test-assertions-55f59358253f) by [Eric Elliot](https://medium.com/@_ericelliott).

 I have been a longtime fan of [tape](https://github.com/substack/tape) for its simplicity, and it was influential in this utility.
 Inspiration has also been taken from [AVA](https://github.com/avajs/ava) and [node-tap](https://github.com/tapjs/node-tap).

+> There are two ways of constructing a software design: one way is to make it so simple that there are obviously no deficiencies and the other is to make it so complicated that there are no obvious deficiencies. — C. A. R. Hoare

 # Contribution